 Mutton is meat from a sheep that is older than 1 year, ideally 3 years old.
 It is an intense red color and contains a considerable amount of fat.
 Its flavor is very strong, and you might have to acquire the taste before being able to enjoy a meal of mutton if you're an American.

 Mutton is much more popular in the Middle East and Europe than in the United States.
 The gamey flavor of mutton does tend to appeal more to people who also enjoy other game meats such as deer, wild boar, and rabbit.

 Common Cuts of Lamb

 Because Americans prefer the more delicate taste of lamb, it is more expensive than mutton and much easier to find in regular markets.
 Common cuts in the U.S. are shoulder roast, rack, loin chops, and leg of lamb.

 It's also important to note that domestic lamb tends to be grain fed, contains more fat, and has a delicate flavor.
-Imported lamb, typically from Australia or New Zealand, tends to be grass-fed, be leaner, and have a stronger flavor.
+Imported lamb, typically from Australia or New Zealand, tends to be grass fed and leaner, with a stronger flavor.